The Five Stans of The Silk Road

 Meals Included: Breakfast

-Leaving Penjikent behind this morning, we head west and make for the border and our forth country, Uzbekistan.
+Leaving Penjikent behind this morning, we head west and make for the border and our fourth country, Uzbekistan.
 Before crossing we stop off at the UNESCO site of Sarazm, dating back to the 4th century BC and bearing evidence of one of the first settlements in Tajikistan, possibly even Central Asia.
 Continuing onto the border, we cross on foot before picking up our Uzbek bus and making the short drive onto the much-fabled city of Samarkand.

 Stormed by Alexander the Great and reduced to ashes by Genghis Khan, Samarkand was nevertheless transformed into the most glittering city in Transoxiana by Tamerlane, who made it his capital in the 14th century.
 Even today, the monumental scale of the buildings overwhelms visitors.
 This afternoon, we will visit Registan Square, Samarkand's turquoise mosaic masterpiece.
-Registan's sweeping public square is flanked on three sides by huge intricately-tiled madrasahs.
-Meticulously restored during Soviet times, it now echos its former glory, and we will spend time taking in the scale of the monument, as well as learning about its role over the six centuries it has been standing.
+Registan's sweeping public square is flanked on three sides by huge intricately tiled madrasahs.
+Meticulously restored during Soviet times, it now echoes its former glory, and we will spend time taking in the scale of the monument, as well as learning about its role over the six centuries it has been standing.
 We will also visit the Gur Emir, the gold-ceilinged tomb of Tamerlane himself, revered as somewhat of a national icon in Uzbekistan.

 Day 12: More Highlights Of Samarkand And Free Time In The Afternoon